Recently I had a female that was inquiring about obtaining life insurance.

 With the other types of seizures it really just depends on how controlled they are.
-With my client that applied since she was in the greater than five year window qualifying for a standard policy was rather simple.
+With my client that applied since she was in the greater than five-year window qualifying for a standard policy was rather simple.
 If you have epilepsy or a seizure disorder don’t think that you can’t get approved for life insurance.
-If you already have been approved for insurance it might be worth investigating to see if you can get a cheaper rate from another insurance company that specializes writing epileptic individuals.
+If you already have been approved for insurance it might be worth investigating to see if you can get a cheaper rate from another insurance company that specializes in writing epileptic individuals.

 What Life Insurance Companies Look For in Epileptics